Hortyhort/api-usage-dashboard/README.md

 ## Data
 All metrics are mocked in `data/mockData.ts` and served through `pages/api/usage.ts`.
 Replace the mock data with API calls or server-side data fetching as needed.

+## Authentication
+The dashboard is private by default.
+Sign in with the `DASHBOARD_PASSWORD`, and use the Share button to generate read-only links with an expiration (and optional passcode).

 ## Contributing
 See `CONTRIBUTING.md`.